Noise in supercontinuum generated using PM and non-PM tellurite glass all-normal dispersion fibers

-Power was coupled into the fast axis of the non-PM ANDi fiber.
+Power was coupled into the non-PM ANDi fiber's fast axis.
 The DFT average (red) is plotted in Fig.~\ref{fig:DftNonPmFP}(c).
-The gray lines are the 400 individual DFT spectra.
-Relative intensity noise (RIN) was calculated as the ratio of standard deviation to mean of the 400 DFT spectra and is shown in Fig.~\ref{fig:DftNonPmFP}(a).
-The input polarization into the non-PM ANDi fiber was then rotated by 90$^\circ$ in order to couple into the slow axis of the fiber.
-Fig.~\ref{fig:DftNonPmFP}(d) shows the DFT average of the spectrum (red) and the 400 individual pulses (gray), and RIN of the SC is shown in Fig.~\ref{fig:DftNonPmFP}(b).
-The two fundamental axes of the fiber were identified by observing the polarization of the light out of the fiber at a low power, while the input polarization to the fiber was varied.
+The grey lines are the 400 individual DFT spectra.
+RIN was calculated as the ratio of standard deviation to the mean of the 400 DFT spectra and is shown in Fig.~\ref{fig:DftNonPmFP}(a).
+The input polarisation into the non-PM ANDi fiber was then rotated by 90$^\circ$ to couple into the slow axis of the fiber.
+Figure~\ref{fig:DftNonPmFP}(d) shows the DFT average of the spectrum (red) and the 400 individual pulses (grey), and the RIN of the SC is shown in Fig.~\ref{fig:DftNonPmFP}(b).
+The two fundamental axes of the fiber were identified by observing the polarisation of the light leaving the fiber at a low power while the input polarisation to the fiber was varied.
 At the powers used in the experiments, the axis at which the broadest SC was generated is denoted as the fast axis, as the dispersion for the pump pulse when coupled to this axis is lower than the dispersion when coupled to the slow axis.